jmplahitko/field-quality/docs/guide/getting-started.md

 const rule = new DomesticPhoneRule();
 ```

-Both ways will validate the the same way by calling `validate`.
+Both ways will validate the same way by calling `validate`.

 ```ts
 let result = rule.validate(null);